Kunal-Ladhani/Kunal-Ladhani/README.md

 <div>
 	<h2> 🚀 About Me :</h2>
 	<ul>
-	<h4>- 🔭 I'm a Software Engineer and like to learn something new everyday.</h4>
+	<h4>- 🔭 I'm a Software Developer and I like to learn something new everyday.</h4>
 	<h4>- 💻 I've worked as a Graduate Trainee SWE at Vinculum Solutions, India.</h4>
 	<h4>- 👩‍💻 Previously, I've been a SDE Intern at Picxy, India.</h4>
 	<h4>- 📚 In my free time I love to learn about latest technologies and work on my problem-solving skills.</h4>